saturncloud/flatiron-curriculum/Phase3/dsc-applying-gradient-descent-lab/README.md

 ## Tweaking our approach

-Ok, the above code is very close to what we want, but we just need to make tweaks to our code before it's perfect.
+The above code is very close to what we want, but we just need to make tweaks to our code before it's perfect.

 The first one is obvious if we think about what these formulas are really telling us to do.
 Look at the graph below, and think about what it means to change each of our $m$ and $b$ variables by at least the sum of all of the errors, of the $y$ values that our regression line predicts and our actual data.
 That would be an enormous change.
 To ensure that we drastically updating our regression line with each step, we multiply each of these partial derivatives by a learning rate.
 As we have seen before, the learning rate is just a small number, like $.
 01$ which controls how large our updates to the regression line will be.
 The learning rate is  represented by the Greek letter eta, $\eta$, or alpha $\alpha$.
 We'll use eta, so $\eta = .01$ means the learning rate is $.01$.